 - budgeting and negotiating skills - particularly needed if you're working freelance.

 Sound engineering is a competitive industry, where your reputation is important and work experience is essential.
-Very few structured work experience or training schemes exist, so it's important to get involved, seeking out as many opportunities as you can.
+Very few structured work experience or training schemes exist, so it's important to be proactive and seek out as many opportunities as you can.

-Get involved in student audio visual societies, including radio, TV or theatre.
-Consider volunteering for a local hospital or community radio, local music venues or assisting at community music events.
+Get involved in student audio visual societies, including radio, TV and theatre.
+Consider volunteering for a local hospital or community radio, local music venues, or offer to assist at community music events.
 If you're a musician, record your own materials or offer to record local bands in a home studio.
-Attend live music shows to familiarise yourself with the way music ought to sound.
+Attend live music shows to familiarise yourself with the way music should sound.

-Send speculative applications to recording studios, local pubs, clubs or theatres showing an enthusiasm for their output and ask if they can offer you work experience.
-Sound equipment companies which are warehouse based and maintain rental stock are also a good place to learn and make contacts - you can approach these by speculative application.
+Send speculative applications to recording studios, local pubs, clubs and theatres.
+Show enthusiasm for their output and ask if they can offer you work experience.
+Sound equipment companies that are warehouse-based and maintain rental stock are also a good place to learn and make contacts - you can approach these by speculative application.